etienneleba/docker-symfony-website/README.md

 This is a docker/docker-compose project to handle a symfony 4/5 website project.
 The project is based on nginx, php7.4, mariadb.
 There are also a node container to handle yarn (for symfony encore).
 The make commands allow you to interact, build and deploy the project easily.
 <br>
+This template is also available with letsencrypt, just see the php7.4-letsencrypt branch

 ### Starting a new project